DavidMGilbert/btc-hack/README.md

 # API FAQ

 Currently, the program runs and queries the sochain.com api.
-As this api allows for upto 300 queries per minute for free, it seemed like a really good hoice allowing you to test approximately 18,000 wallets per hour.
+As this api allows for upto 300 queries per minute for free, it seemed like a really good choice allowing you to test approximately 18,000 adresses per hour, 432,000 addresses per 24 hours or 3,000,000 addresses per week!

 # Expected Output